johanhedin/nanoca/doc/SMARTCARD.md

 or by removing the `~/.cache/opensc` directory.

-PIN objects can only be created once and can not be removed.
-The PIN codes can be changed (see further down on this page) but to add new PIN objects or remove existing ones, the card need to be erased and then configured from scratch.
+PIN objects can only be created once and cannot be removed.
+The PIN codes can be changed (see further down on this page), but to add new PIN objects or remove existing ones, the card needs to be erased and then configured from scratch.

 ## Create an RSA key on the card
-To create a new RSA key object on the card run the following command:
+To create a new RSA key object on the card, run the following command:

 ```console
 pkcs15-init --generate-key "rsa:2048" --key-usage digitalSignature,keyEncipherment \
             --auth-id 01 --label "My Name" --public-key-label "My Name"
 ```

-Replace "My Name" with the name you intend to use as Common Name in the certificate later on.
-There is no real requirement for them to match, but it makes everything much more clear if they do.
+Replace "My Name" with the name you intend to use as the Common Name in the certificate later on.
+There is no real requirement for them to match, but it makes everything much clearer if they do.
 The `--auth-id 01` argument will tie this key to the one and only User PIN object that was created in the initialization step.
-The `--key-usage` must match the key usage set in the X.509 certificate (nanoca sets it like above).
+The `--key-usage` must match the key usage set in the X.509 certificate (`nanoca` sets it as above).

 > [!NOTE]
 > The keypair will automatically be assigned a unique ID calculated from
 > the public key.
-If you like to set your own ID do that with the `--id <ID>`
+If you want to set your own ID, do that with the `--id <ID>`
 > option where `<ID>` is a hex value, e.g. `--id 45fa23`.

 To list the key (both the private part and the public part), use: